-At the moment, we cannot respond to each inquiry regarding why a story was not accepted for distribution by curators.
+We cannot provide feedback for why a story was not accepted for distribution by curators.
 However, your story will still be hosted on Medium and distributed to readers who follow you — or who follow the publication, if you published in a publication.

 I’ve met all the curation standards.
 Why wasn’t I curated?

-Curators are looking for the absolute best quality posts, which is inherently subjective.
-We understand it can be a mysterious process.
+Curators are looking for the best stories, which is a subjective process based on editorial judgment and standards.
 We are working on improving our feedback channels, but at this time we are unable to provide editing or advice on why a story was not chosen.

-While we do this work, we encourage you to keep writing, and to always publish your best work to Medium.
-Many writers have found success in peer review — or editing with others before publishing — this can help you make sure you are adhering to the Curation Guidelines and are presenting your story in the best form it can be.
+We encourage you to keep writing and to always publish your best work to Medium.
+Many writers have found success in peer review, or editing with others before publishing.
+This can help you make sure you are adhering to the Curation Standards and are presenting your story in the best form it can be.

 How long does it take to review a story?